+256779159872 / +256777222627

 • Other essentials: Don’t forget a wide-brimmed hat for sun protection and insect repellent.

-• Smart casual: Some lodges and camps may have a more formal dinner setting, so a single set of smart casual wear might be useful for that occasion, particularly if you are spending time in cities like Nairobi or Mombasa.
+• Smart casual: Some lodges and camps may have a more formal dinner setting, so a single set of smart-casual attire might be useful for that occasion, particularly if you are spending time in cities like Nairobi or Mombasa.